HOME TOP ATTRACTIONS DESTINATIONS THINGS TO DO

 CN Tower, Toronto

 CN tower (1815 ft) is the tallest free standing structure in the world and it is located in downtown Toronto.
-Tourists are naturally drawn to tall buildings where they can get a bird's eye view of a city.
-Unfortunately the elevated observation usually comes at an elevated price and zero cultural appeal.
-The CN Tower is no different, but kids love it and the glass elevator that takes you to the 1,122 foot glass floored outdoor observation deck is a real thrill for kids.
+Kids love The elevated observation and the glass elevator that takes you to the 1,122 foot glass floored outdoor observation deck..

 Read more »